aau-claaudia/hpc/docs/ucloud/sdu-datacenter-migration.md

     **What has changed?**

-    - The storage allocation you had have changed name from `u1-cephs` to `storage`.
+    - The storage allocations have changed name from `u1-cephs` to `storage`.
     - All `u1-standard` CPU resources and `u3-gpu` resources have become redundant.

     **How do you get new resources?**